 (Focuses on how the activity relates to your learning needs as identified through reflection on your practice and described in your PDP)

 b.
-What did I learn from this activity or event?
+What new learning did I get from this activity or event?

 (Focuses on your thoughts at the time of the activity and critically analyses any new learning that took place)